DUAN Xiaogang, . Stein Estimator from a Polar Coordinate Perspective[J]. Chinese Journal of Applied Probability and Statistics, 2025, 41(2): 165-178.

-• For simultaneously estimating three or larger mean parameters from independent normal distribution with common variance, Stein1 proved the inadmissibility of the usual estimator, and constructed jointly with James a uniformly better estimator in the sense of mean squared error loss with closed-form expression.
-This astonishing discovery—better uniformly with explicit form when parameter dimension ≥ 3, inspires large amount of continuing research.
-Statistical Science organized a special section in 2012, “MINIMAX SHRINKAGE ESTIMATION: A TRIBUTE TO CHARLES STEIN”, to express continuing tribute to Charles Stein.
-The carefully designed transformation of James and Stein2 and Stein’s basic lemma3-4 are two basic approaches to computing risk function of Stein’s rule.
-This paper provides a third way for solving this problem from a polar-coordinate’s perspective.
-The new perspective is a useful complement on its own right, and meanwhile plays important role for checking absolute integrability in the course of using Stein’s lemma.
-Besides, there are relatively few work in the literature focusing particularly on heteroscedastic normal models that are as elegant as Stein’s original work, closed-form expression as well as exact risk computation.
+• For simultaneously estimating three or more mean parameters from independent normal distributions with a common variance, \mathrmStein^1 proved the inadmissibility of the usual estimator, and constructed jointly with James a uniformly better estimator in the sense of mean squared error loss with a closed-form expression.
+This astonishing discovery—better uniformly with explicit form when parameter dimension ≥ 3 has inspired a large amount of ongoing research.
+Statistical Science organized a special issue in 2012, “MINIMAX SHRINKAGE ESTIMATION: A TRIBUTE TO CHARLES STEIN”, to express continuing tribute to Charles Stein.
+The carefully designed transformation of James and Stein \mathrmStein^2 and Stein’s basic lemma ^3-4 are two basic approaches to computing the risk function of Stein’s rule.
+This paper provides a third approach for solving this problem from a polar coordinate perspective.
+The new perspective is a useful complement in its own right, and meanwhile plays an important role for checking absolute integrability in the course of using Stein’s lemma.
+Besides, there is relatively little work in the literature focusing specifically on heteroscedastic normal models that are as elegant as Stein’s original work, with closed-form expressions and exact risk computations.
 To this end, we provide a class of estimators with explicit structure inspired by James and Stein’s original construct, and find the most appropriate values of coeffcients among this class by direct computing and matching.
-Findings in this paper provide a useful reference for further studies in this direction.
+The findings in this paper provide a useful reference for further studies in this direction.

 • loading